Discrete field theory: symmetries and conservation laws: Examples

 for each vertex $v$ and face $f$, where the sums are over edges $e$ containing $v$ and contained in $\partial f$ respectively.
-Denote by $\epsilon s:=\sum_{v} s (v)$ the sum over all vertices $v$ ($\epsilon$ acts only on functions on vertices). \end{definition}
+Denote by $\epsilon s:=\sum_{v} s (v)$ the sum over all vertices~$v$ (the operator $\epsilon$ is defined only for functions on vertices). \end{definition}

 The following existence and uniqueness result is well-known.

 \begin{proposition} A current generated by a source $s$ exists, if and only if $\epsilon s=0$.
 If a current generated by the source $s$ exists, then it is unique. \end{proposition}